tripl-lab/docker-pepper/README.md

+# Updated TRiPL version
+Some changes to versions used intenally.
+The orginal readme follows below.

 # Pepper/Nao Programming Tools on Ubuntu Desktop Dockerfile

 This unoffical Docker container contains necessary tools to program Softbank's Pepper and Nao robots on a Linux environment.